wayfair-incubator/extra-model/README.md

 **IMPORTANT**:
 1. When running Extra inside docker-container, make sure that Docker process has enough resources.
 For example, on Mac/Windows it should have at least 8 Gb of RAM available to it.
 1. GitHub repo does **not** come with Glove Embeddings.
-See section `Downloading Embeddings` for how to download the reuired embeddings.
+See section `Downloading Embeddings` for how to download the required embeddings.

 ### Using docker-compose